IBM/network-config-analyzer/README.md

 #### Running without a scheme file
 Various predefined queries can be performed without providing a scheme file, using the following command line configurations.
-Note: The <Networkpolicy set> in the following lines, can be provided instead within the --resource_list switch.

 - `--sanity [<NetworkPolicy set>]` \
 Running several sanity checks on the given set of NetworkPolicies
 - `--equiv [<NetworkPolicy set> --base_np_list <NetworkPolicy set>]`\